Notification Sinks¶

 IG_DM,IG_COMMENT,FB_MESSENGER,FB_COMMENT - Everything: leave origin filter empty

-Setting Up a Slack Notification Sink¶
+Setting Up a Notification Sink¶

 - Go to Slack API: Incoming Webhooks

-- Copy the webhook URL (starts with
+- Copy the webhook URL — it must start with

 Step 2: Create the Sink¶